kimvonga/keyword-filter/README.md

 # keyword-filter
 Filters .pdf for particular and new keywords.
-Written in .ipynb.
-Project requested by Minh
+Written in python

 3/1/2021 - v 1.0.0
 - Updated functions to use the class Transcript() and moved functions to keyword_lib.py.